ajayshewale/Mindex-Java-Code-Challenge/README.md

 # Coding Challenge

+## Solution:
+This repo contains the Solution for the following Challenge.

 ## What's Provided
 A simple [Spring Boot](https://projects.spring.io/spring-boot/) web application has been created and bootstrapped with data.
 The application contains information about all employees at a company.
 On application start-up, an in-memory